LIVE

 Purchasing a Firearm in Maryland

-TL;DR: Universal background checks on regulated firearms (handguns, assault weapons).
+TL;DR: Maryland gun laws require universal background checks on regulated firearms (handguns, assault weapons) administered by Maryland State Police and federal NICS.
 7-day waiting period on regulated firearms.
 HQL required for handguns.
 Age 21+ for handguns, 18+ for long guns.

 Here’s the step-by-step for a first-time Maryland handgun buyer: